-Drawn from the Human Clarity Institute’s Focus & Distraction 2025 Dataset (N = 790), this Insight explores why attention feels shorter than ever — and how reconnecting to meaning helps restore the depth modern life erodes.
+Drawn from the Human Clarity Institute (HCI) Focus & Distraction 2025 dataset (n = 790), this insight examines why attention feels shorter — and why sustaining focus has become more difficult in digitally dense environments.

 By the Numbers — Focus & Distraction Survey 2025